kittykatattack/dust/README.md

 You could use a constrained angle range like this to create a particle stream, like those used to create a fountain or rocket engine flames.
 (You’ll see exactly how to do this in the example ahead.)
-The random spacing value (the seventh argument) determines whether thes particles should be spaced evenly (`false`) or randomly (`true`) within this range.
+The random spacing value (the seventh argument) determines whether the particles should be spaced evenly (`false`) or randomly (`true`) within this range.
 By carefully choosing the sprite for the particle and finely adjusting each parameter, you can use this all-purpose `create` method